 History of the USS Arnold J. Isbell (DD-869)

-After completing shakedown in Guantanamo Bay in Cuba, the Arnold J. Isbell became a part of the Atlantic Fleet and conducted operations in the waters off East Coast.
+After completing shakedown in Guantanamo Bay in Cuba, Arnold J. Isbell became a part of the Atlantic Fleet and conducted operations in the waters off the East Coast.
 By January 1947, the ship was to report to the Pacific Fleet.
-During the year of 1948, the ship was involved in training that staged hunter/killer exercises for the Naval Reserve personnel.
-In February 1949, the ship entered Bremerton, Washington where it underwent upkeep work for two months.
+During the year 1948, the ship was involved in training that staged hunter/killer exercises for the Naval Reserve personnel.
+In February 1949, the ship entered Bremerton, Washington, where it underwent upkeep work for two months.

-In May 1951, the Arnold J. Isbell joined Task Force 95 and launched strikes on Songjin, Chongjin, and Wonsan, focusing on troop concentrations hotspots and busy railroads.
+In May 1951, Arnold J. Isbell joined Task Force 95 and launched strikes on Songjin, Chongjin, and Wonsan, focusing on troop concentration hotspots and busy railroads.
 From February to August 1952, the ship re-joined Task Force 77, acting as a striking force.
-Briefly, the Arnold J. Isbell joined the Taiwan Strait patrol in the bombardment of Songjin.
-At the end of this mission, the ship went back to the United States where it underwent a three-month overhaul at Puget Sound Naval Shipyard in Bremerton, Washington.
+Briefly, Arnold J. Isbell joined the Taiwan Strait patrol in the bombardment of Songjin.
+At the end of this mission, the ship went back to the United States, where it underwent a three-month overhaul at Puget Sound Naval Shipyard in Bremerton, Washington.

 In July 1953, the ship conducted more operations, particularly ones that involved patrol duty off the Korean coast alongside Task Force 95.
-In January 1954, the Arnold J. Isbell together with units of the Destroyer Division 112 was in charge with escorting prisoners of war that have been freed to Keelung, Taiwan.
-In February 1954, the destroyer entered the Mare Island Naval Shipyard at Mare Island, California for an overhaul that lasted a little over six months.
-During 1956, the ship operated in Yokosuka, Japan as a part of Task Force 77.
-In December 1958, the Arnold J. Isbell was deployed to WestPac where it was in patrol missions with the Taiwan Strait patrol and it also continued training off Okinawa, Japan, Guam, and Taiwan.
+In January 1954, Arnold J. Isbell, together with units of the Destroyer Division 112, was in charge of escorting prisoners of war that have been freed to Keelung, Taiwan.
+In February 1954, the destroyer entered the Mare Island Naval Shipyard at Mare Island, California, for an overhaul that lasted a little over six months.
+In 1956, the ship operated in Yokosuka, Japan, as a part of Task Force 77.
+In December 1958, the Arnold J. Isbell was deployed to WestPac, where it was in patrol missions with the Taiwan Strait patrol, and it also continued training off Okinawa, Japan, Guam, and Taiwan.

 Asbestos Risks on the USS Arnold J. Isbell (DD-869)